European Vegan Rights

-For example, when a school becomes a participant in an activity that involves the actual use of animals as commodities, such as through hatchery programmes, dissecting their bodies, or by bringing animals onto school grounds to “rear them for slaughter”, it could be argued that the school is not teaching in an objective, critical, pluralistic manner as they are themselves participating directly in the use and killing of animals, entirely unnecessarily, as part of the curriculum.
+For example, when a school becomes a participant in an activity that involves the use of animals as commodities, such as through hatchery programmes, dissecting their bodies, or by bringing animals onto school grounds to “rear them for slaughter”, it could be argued that the school is not teaching in an objective, critical, pluralistic manner as they are themselves participating directly in the use and killing of animals as part of the curriculum.

 School trips to places where animals are used and/or killed may also be open to challenge.
 At the very least vegan children/children of vegan parents should be provided with an alternative activity.

-The ECHR obliges state parties to “secure to everyone within their jurisdiction” the rights and freedoms set out in the ECHR, thereby placing a positive obligation on governments to ensure that the rights are provided and not only a negative obligation to refrain from interfering with those rights.
-Therefore, there is a positive obligation on signatories to the ECHR to ensure that individuals within their country have freedom of thought, conscience and religion, including the right to act in accordance with those beliefs, subject only to such proportionate limitations as are prescribed by law and are necessary in a democratic society.
+The ECHR obliges signatories to “secure to everyone within their jurisdiction” the rights and freedoms set out in the ECHR, thereby placing a positive obligation on governments to ensure that the rights are provided for, and not only a negative obligation to refrain from interfering with those rights.
+Therefore, there is a positive obligation on countries signed up to the ECHR to ensure that individuals within their country have freedom of thought, conscience and belief, including the right to act in accordance with those beliefs, subject only to such proportionate limitations as are prescribed by law and are necessary in a democratic society.

 Unlike the international treaties, the ECHR does provide a remedy directly to individuals.
 Under Article 34 of the ECHR individuals, non-governmental organisation and groups of individuals can apply to the ECtHR in Strasbourg, claiming that their ECHR rights have been breached by their government.
 Before doing so, the individual must exhaust local remedies, by taking a claim all the way through their national courts/tribunals until they have no further recourse to a remedy within their country.